-The VEX Robotics IQ Challenge allows students to design and build a robot from scratch to compete in regional, national and international events using the VEX IQ tool-less robotic platform.
-The actual challenge changes every year, but the same concepts remain so teams can grow with the programme, which is why the programme is one of the fastest growing robotics competitions in the world!
+The VEX IQ Challenge allows students to design and build a robot from scratch to compete in regional, national and international events using the VEX IQ tool-less robotic platform.
+The actual challenge changes every year, but the same concepts remain so students and teams knowledge can grow with the programme.

 The VEX IQ System can also be used in the classroom during the day as well as in afterschool clubs with free curriculum and free programming software available to all.
-The 2017 - 2018 game, VEX IQ Challenge Ringmaster, is played on a 4’x8’ rectangular field configured as seen above.
+The 2020-2021 game, VEX IQ Challenge Rise Above, is played on a 6’x8’ rectangular field.
 Two robots compete in the Teamwork Challenge as an alliance in 60 second long teamwork matches, working collaboratively to score points.
 Teams also compete in the Robot Skills Challenge where one robot takes the field to score as many points as possible.
 These matches consist of Driving Skills Matches, which will be entirely driver controlled, and Programming Skills Matches, which will be autonomous with limited human interaction.

-Online support is available in the VEX IQ Forum (www.vexiqforum.com), from the UK-based Competition Support Manager (firstname.lastname@example.org) and from the existing community of students and teachers already involved.
+Online support is available in the VEX Forum (forum.vex.com), and the VEX Knowledge Base (help.vex.com), from the UK-based Competition Support Manager (firstname.lastname@example.org) and from the existing community of students and teachers already involved.

 By its nature, robotics brings together all four legs of STEM while the competitive environment increases motivation and desire to succeed.
 This allows knowledge and skill development to flourish without compromising either.
 It also increases interpersonal skills, teamwork, creativity, perseverance, problem solving and time management – all key skills looked for by industry.